XRotoX/usbincloud/README.md

 This project can be found at [the following link](https://usb-in-cloud.web.app/).

-USB in cloud is a google drive concept clone, it allows users to store files in an hierarchical composition to help arranging content based on their subjects and themes
+USB in cloud is a Google drive concept clone, it allows users to store files in an hierarchical composition to help arranging content based on their subjects and themes.

 USB in cloud is a fast, easy and powerful tool to store and access data using personal account from anywhere.